Skrrytch/map2mc/README.md

   - define the amount of simultanuous threads for rendering
   - the sea level

-Limitations:
+__Limitations:__

+- The dimensions of the minecraft world a 1:1 to the dimensions of the raster image: A 100x100 pixel image will produce a 100x100 block world
 - Everything in a map will be rendered: Labels (of cities ...), logos, compass rose and more
 - The landscape terrain is always absolute to the sea level
   - Rivers, Roads will always be on sea level which results in canyons near mountains
 - You cannot build mountains without a correct hight map.
   - Typical maps are not height maps but surface maps
   - In such cases the Minecraft map will stay quite flat otherwise you will get 'peaks' near the coast and 'holes' in the mountains.
 - You can place sapling but no trees: They have to grow (slowly).

+__Known Bugs / unready features:__

+- Currently blocks are rendered outside of the image (Bug, will be fixed soon)
+- This documentation (README) is not ready.
+I want to add illustrations and alot more details...
+- I don't have any example included yet.
+Will be coming soon ...

 ## Input data